 Last Updated on

-New Mexico’s moniker, Land of Enchantment, is proudly displayed upon all license plates issued within the state, and for good reason.
-Although this is mostly an arid land of cactus, scrub-bush and tumbleweeds, New Mexico is replete with pockets of geothermal activity bubbling up from the earth.
-In fact, we visited 3 Taos hot springs in one day so we’ll show you those first followed by other pockets of geothermal activity throughout this state.
+The moniker Land of Enchantment is proudly displayed upon New Mexico license plates, and for good reason.
+Although this is mostly an arid land of cactus, scrub-bush and tumbleweeds you’ll still find plenty of steamy New Mexico hot springs to choose from.
+In fact, we visited three Taos hot springs in one day so we’ll show you those first followed by other pockets of geothermal activity throughout this state.

-This article shows you where to find even more hot springs in New Mexico with a section at the end including etiquette, what to expect when you get there and very important information on nudity in the springs.
-For a more comprehensive compilation of New Mexico’s hot springs check out the book Touring Hot Springs New Mexico: The State’s Best Resorts and Rustic Soaks
+This article tells you how and where to find even more hot springs in New Mexico.
+Each spot highlighted here includes hints on soaking etiquette, water temperature, what to expect when you get there and very important information on nudity in the springs.
+Don’t forget to check out Touring Hot Springs New Mexico: The State’s Best Resorts and Rustic Soaks for even more information.

-Visiting 3 Taos Hot Springs In 1 Day
+Visiting Three Taos Hot Springs In One Day

-The first 3 hot springs listed below lie just beyond the town; one to the south and two more just north.
-Getting to the first of the Taos hot springs (Manby) requires a drive on a formidable dirt road.
+The first three hot springs listed below lie just beyond town; one to the south and two more to the north.
+Getting to Manby Hot Springs requires a drive on a formidable dirt road.
 Be aware heavy rain and snow makes this road difficult to traverse.
 The remaining hot springs near Taos are accessible over more favourable roads.
 Look for detailed directions and road considerations regarding each below.

-Note: The first two pools mentioned, Manby Hot Springs and Black Rock Hot Springs, are only 3.5 miles away from each other via road.
+Note: The first two spots mentioned, Manby Hot Springs and Black Rock Hot Springs, are only 3.5 miles away from each other by road.
 These are both easily visited in several hours.
-Ponce de Leon Hot Springs, mentioned third, are approximately 20 miles beyond Manby and Black Rock.
+Ponce de Leon Hot Springs, mentioned third, are approximately 20 miles south of Manby and Black Rock.

-Directions to Manby Hot Springs: To get to these pools, also known as Stagecoach Hot Springs, from NM Route 522 north of Taos.
+Directions to Manby Hot Springs: To get to these pools, also known as Stagecoach Hot Springs, take NM Route 522 north of Taos.
 Turn left onto County Road B007 approximately 5.3 miles from Taos on NM Route 522.
 After 2.5 miles B007 makes a hard right, however turn left onto Tune Road at this point.
 This stretch quickly deteriorates, so proceed with great caution.

 Continue beyond a sign indicating the Dobson House to a fork in the road; head left.
 Continue further until you reach a very large parking area for the hot springs.
 Follow the hiking trail about .9 miles downhill to the hot springs.

-Road Conditions: Luckily, we had dry conditions on our drive to Manby Hot Springs.
+Road Conditions to Manby Hot Springs: Luckily, we had dry conditions on our drive to Manby Hot Springs.
 A 4-wheel drive is advantageous on this road, however most vehicles should be able to manage this under dry conditions.
 Wet or dry roads aside, expect a badly uneven surface with significant ruts and dips; take it slow and know the capabilities of your vehicle.

 Hours: No restrictions.